New Conference Exhibitors Confirmed Daily

-So…..who will be an exhibitor at the 2018 conference?
+So…..who will be an exhibitor at the 2019 Reading Recovery and Early Literacy Conference in Winnipeg?
 The following have confirmed they will be there!

-The Sheraton Parkway Toronto North Hotel and Suites, located at 600 Highway 7 East, Richmond Hill, Ontario L4B 1B2 will be your host hotel for the upcoming National Reading Recovery & Early Literacy Learning Conference taking place on April 16-17, 2018.
+The Victoria Inn, located at 1808 Wellington Avenue, Winnipeg, Manitoba will be your host hotel for the upcoming National Reading Recovery & Early Literacy Learning Conference taking place on April 4-5, 2019.

 How to book at the conference rate…

-In addition to the affordable room rate, guests of the Sheraton Parkway and Best Western will also receive complimentary indoor and outdoor parking, complimentary internet in all guest rooms, complimentary use of Fitness Centre facilities including 2 indoor pools, one of which is a saltwater pool.
+In addition to the affordable room rate, guests of the Victoria Inn will also receive complimentary parking, complimentary internet in all guest rooms, complimentary use of all hotel facilities.

 When we believe children are competent and capable learners, we document what they currently know and can do which provides us with insights and questions about where the learning might go next.
 This workshop will focus on Pedagogical documentation and small group reading instruction in the Kindergarten and grade one classroom.
 We will investigate :